 The practice had a staff recruitment policy and procedure to help them employ suitable staff.
-This reflected the relevant legislation.
-We looked at four staff recruitment files.
+We looked at 5 staff recruitment files.
 These showed the practice followed their recruitment procedure.
+However not all files were complete and the recruitment policy needs to be updated to reflect in line with Schedule 3 of the Health and Social Care Act 2008.